 Is Twitch Good for Streamers?

-So what about streamers?
-In many ways, streamers are a lot like viewers… Because oftentimes, streamers used to be viewers.
-As Twitch gets older, its users do too, and younger viewers who were watching wide-eyed as big streamers played their favorite games back in 2014 are now turning into young adults with similar aspirations.
+So, what about streamers?
+As Twitch gets older, its users do too, and younger viewers who were watching wide-eyed as other people played their favorite games back in 2014 are now turning into young adults with similar aspirations.

 At the end of the day, it isn’t as much about what Twitch offers.
-It is that the competition isn’t currently offering enough benefits to entice streamers to leave Twitch.
+It is that the competition isn’t currently offering enough benefits to entice streamers to leave the largest streaming platform.

-The biggest advantage that Facebook and YouTube offers is increased discoverability, making it appealing for streamers who are just starting out, as well as an existing audience of Facebook and YouTube users that might not be reached on Twitch.
+The biggest advantage that Facebook and YouTube offer is increased discoverability, making it appealing for streamers who are just starting out, as well as an existing audience of Facebook and YouTube users that might not be reached on Twitch.
 Is that enough?
-Maybe for some, but for now, Twitch still reigns supreme in the world of streaming.
+Maybe for some, but Twitch still holds the market share as far as streams go.

 Twitch, much like gaming, is a male-dominated space.
-It is estimated that about 59% of gamers and 65% of Twitch users are male, though in 2017 Twitch published official stats stating that 81.5% of the user base was male.
+It is estimated that about 59% of streamers and 65% of Twitch users are male, though in 2022, Twitch published official stats stating that 78.36% of the user base was male.

-Female streamers are also rare to see atop the charts.
-Through 2020, Pokimane ranked the #58 most-viewed streamer of the year on Twitch, as the second-most-watched female streamer.
-Less than 25 of the top-500 streamers on Twitch are women.
+A female streamer is also rare to see atop the charts.
+By 2020, Pokimane ranked the #58 most-viewed streamer of the year on Twitch as the second-most-watched female streamer.
+Less than 25 of the top 500 content creators on Twitch are women.

 The Impact of Twitch